yursha/howtos/networking.md

 - IPv6 allows for bigger payloads than what is allowed in IPv4.
 - **AS OF JUNE 2017:** IPv6 is only used by [10.3% of the networks](https://w3techs.com/technologies/details/ce-ipv6/all/all) or [19.19% of Google.com users](https://www.google.com/intl/en/ipv6/statistics.html), while IPv4 is still in use by the rest.
 Adoption varies by country, e.g. U.S. has ~ 35% adoption while Russia has ~ 1%.

+One can test if they are using IPv6 by connecting to http://ipv6test.google.com/ from their device.

 # DNS
 - [bind-utils](http://www.isc.org/downloads/BIND/) - communication with DNS servers
 - `nslookup <host-name>` - DNS lookup (find ip by hostname)